conan-io/conan-io.github.io/_posts/2019-07-07-Integrate-build-system-in-Conan.markdown

 {% endhighlight %}

-Now, we could build or application using conan:
+Now, we could build our application using Conan:

 {% highlight text %}